cbrzilla/JC_Budgeting_App/USER_GUIDE.md

 - net flow
 - current debt balance

-It also includes charts for:
+It also includes projected charts for:

-- projected account balances
+- account balances
 - savings balances
-- projected debt balances
+- debt balances

 ### Budget Distribution
-Shows a Sankey-style flow diagram of how budget money moves through the budget.
+Shows a Sankey-style distribution view of how money moves through the budget.

-Use this to understand:
+Use it to see:

-- where money is coming from
+- where money is sourced
-- where money is being assigned
+- where money is assigned
-- how large each flow is relative to others
+- relative flow size between categories

 ### Savings
-Shows a savings flow diagram so you can see:
+Shows a savings Sankey view so you can understand:

 - starting balances
-- contributions
+- planned contributions
-- expenses funded from savings
+- spending funded from savings
-- remaining savings balances
+- projected remaining savings balances

 ### Comparison
-Compares the selected period to prior matching periods so you can quickly see whether planned amounts are above, below, or near historical averages.
+Compares the selected period to prior matching periods so you can see whether current planned amounts are above, below, or near historical averages.

 ## Budget Tab
 The `Budget` tab is the core planning sheet.

 It lets you:

-- view the budget across multiple periods
+- view multiple periods at once
-- scroll through future periods
+- scroll through current and future periods
-- see grouped rows for accounts, income, expenses, savings, and debts
+- work with grouped rows for accounts, income, savings, debts, and expenses
-- use sticky account rows for easier reading
+- use hidden rows without losing visibility of hidden counts
-- edit a budget cell directly from the sheet
+- open a budget cell editor directly from the sheet
 - export the budget

+### Budget Text Color Key
-At the top of the budget area, a color key explains the budget text colors:
+The top budget area includes a color key for text in the budget sheet:

-- `Blue`: has transactions linked
+- `Blue`: Has Transactions Linked
-- `Purple`: mixture of linked transactions and manual adjustments
+- `Purple`: Mixture of Linked Transactions & Manual Adjustments
-- `Red`: manually overriden
+- `Red`: Manually Overriden
-- `Black` or `White` (depending on theme): calculated
+- `Black` or `White` depending on theme: Calculated

 ### Budget Cell Editing
-When you click a budget cell, the editor lets you adjust how that value is controlled.
+When you click a budget cell, the editor lets you control how the value behaves.

-Depending on the item, you can:
+Depending on the row type, you can:

 - manually set a value
 - use a calculated value
-- add or subtract an adjustment
+- add an adjustment
-- mark items paid when applicable
+- mark an item paid when applicable
 - save notes
-- clear the override and return to the normal behavior
+- reset the override

-Explicit zeros are preserved when you intentionally set them, including calculated zero values.
+Explicit zero values are preserved when you intentionally set them, including calculated zero values.

-### Hidden Items
+### Hidden Rows
-Hidden items are still tracked clearly in the budget:
+Hidden budget items are still represented clearly:

-- hidden rows are labeled with `(Hidden)` when relevant
+- hidden rows are labeled with `(Hidden)` where relevant
-- group labels show hidden counts
+- parent labels show hidden counts
-- parent sections stay visible even if only hidden children remain
+- parent sections remain visible even if only hidden children remain

 ## Accounts Tab
-Use `Accounts` to manage the funding sources that power the budget.
+Use `Accounts` to define the funding sources used throughout the budget.

-Typical fields include:
+Common fields include:

-- account name
+- name
 - account type
 - category
 - starting balance
+- hidden
+- active
+- login link
 - notes

-Accounts are used throughout the rest of the app for budgeting and funding references.

-Until at least one account exists, the dependent tabs stay blocked:
+Accounts are the foundation for the rest of the planning flow.
+Until at least one account exists, several other tabs stay blocked.

-- `Income`
-- `Savings`
-- `Debts`
-- `Expenses`
-- `Transactions`

 ## Income Tab
 Use `Income` to define recurring or manual income sources.

-Income supports patterns such as:
+Income supports timing patterns such as:

 - weekly
 - bi-weekly
-- monthly on day
+- monthly
-- yearly on date
+- yearly
-- same as another item
+- same-as patterns where supported
-- manually entered
+- manual entry

-You can also control when each item starts and stops affecting the budget.

-Income stays unavailable until at least one account exists.
+Income also supports timing controls such as start and end behavior so income can begin or stop affecting future periods.

 ## Savings Tab
-Use `Savings` for savings goals, sinking funds, emergency funds, allowances, and similar buckets.
+Use `Savings` for savings goals, sinking funds, reserve buckets, and similar planned balances.

-Savings items can include:
+Savings records can include:

 - description
 - category
-- funding account
+- funding source
+- contribution amount
+- frequency
-- deposit schedule
+- start date
 - goal amount
-- target date
+- goal date
+- hidden
-- hidden or active status
+- active
+- login link
 - notes

-Savings appear in both the budget sheet and the overview savings flow.
+Savings feed both the budget sheet and the overview savings visual.

-Savings stays unavailable until at least one account exists.

 ## Debts Tab
-Use `Debts` to manage loans, cards, and other liabilities.
+Use `Debts` to manage liabilities such as loans, cards, and other balances owed.

 Debt records can include:

 - description
-- lender
+- lender or institution
 - debt type
+- loan type
 - APR
 - current balance
 - original principal
-- minimum payment
+- payment amount
+- frequency
-- due information
+- due timing
 - funding account
+- hidden
+- active
+- login link
 - notes

-The app uses debt information to project balances and show debt trends in `Overview`.
+Debt settings affect balance projections and debt visuals in `Overview`.

-Debts stays unavailable until at least one account exists.

 ## Expenses Tab
-Use `Expenses` to manage recurring and manual bills or spending categories.
+Use `Expenses` to manage recurring bills and flexible spending categories.

-Expenses support:
+Expense records can include:

 - description
 - category
 - amount
-- cadence
+- cadence or frequency
-- due day or date
+- due timing
-- start and end timing
+- start or stop timing
 - funding source
-- same-as relationships
+- same-as relationships where applicable
+- hidden
-- hidden or active status
+- active
+- login link
 - notes

+Categories can be selected from existing choices, and you can also type your own category text when needed.

 Expenses can be funded from: